hperrin/svelte-material-ui/README.md

 # MDC 10 Update!

-The latest SMUI, v3 (beta), uses the latest upstream [Material Design Components for Web (MDC)](https://github.com/material-components/material-components-web), v10.
+The latest SMUI, v3, uses the latest upstream [Material Design Components for Web (MDC)](https://github.com/material-components/material-components-web), v10.
 I've done a lot more than upgrade the version, though!
 I rewrote SMUI to use the ["Advanced Approach"](https://github.com/material-components/material-components-web/blob/master/docs/integrating-into-frameworks.md#the-advanced-approach-using-foundations-and-adapters) of integrating with the library, which should make updating to later upstream versions much easier.
 There should also be fewer bugs, because _Svelte_ is in charge of updating the DOM, instead of MDC.

 <sub>I literally used a vacation week to do this.</sub>